 Blend sign

-• early hematoma growth occurs in approximately one-third of the patients with spontaneous intracerebral hemorrhage (ICH)
+• early hematoma growth is observed in approximately one-third of the patients with spontaneous intracerebral hemorrhage (ICH)

-• the blend sign (BS) on baseline NCCT is a marker of increased risk of hemorrhage progression and a predictor of poor outcome in patients with ICH Blend sign predicts poor prognosis in ICH patients (Li, 2017) [Li, 2017]
+• the blend sign (BS) on baseline non-contrast computed tomography (NCCT) is a marker of increased risk of hemorrhage progression and a predictor of poor outcome in patients with ICH Blend sign predicts poor prognosis in ICH patients (Li, 2017) [Li, 2017]

-• there is a good correlation with the spot sign, which is more sensitive and reliable but requires the use of a contrast agent [Sporns, 2017]
+• the BS has a good correlation with the spot sign, the latter being more sensitive and reliable but requiring the administration of a contrast agent [Sporns, 2017]

-• blend sign and black hole sign can help predict outcome when CTA is not available
+• blend sign and black hole sign can help predict outcome when CT angiography is unavailable

 Blend sign specifications